conservationtechlab/dencam/README.md

 ## Camera Preview Page

-Displays timestamp and current feed of the Camera, note this feed is not necessarily being recorded.
-The second button will toggle the one- to-one pixel tool to aid focusing.
+This page displays the timestamp and current feed of the Camera.
+Note that this feed is not necessarily being recorded.
+The second button will toggle the one-to-one pixel tool to aid focusing.

 ## Blank page with screen illumination disabled

-Is a blank page that displays no information, mainly used as a power saving utility.
+This page is a blank page that displays no information.
+Its sole purpose is for power saving.

 ## Setting up DenCam to run on boot